Grade Level

 Through this hands-on activity, students apply principles of electricity and solar technology to design, build, and test on/off and dimmer switches.
 The introduction is intentionally low-instruction to encourage a student-led engineering design process, and multiple challenge levels ensure that all students can be successful.
 Equipment required; materials list included.

-Hands-On Solar Projects: Solar Schoolhouse
+Cover Image for Hands-On Solar Projects: Solar Schoolhouse

 Source: Solar Schoolhouse